 While this Resource Pack refers to Early Years children, many of these activities will be appropriate and suitable for children who are at their early stage of education.

 Most importantly use them to build staff confidence in meeting the needs of all children in their classrooms and groups.
-If it works for SEND it will work for everyone.

-Thank you to all have
+Thank you to all have contributed to this SEND

 Resource Pack